datasciguy/getting-and-cleaning-data/CodeBook.md

 <br>
 This second dataset provides the basis for this project.

-Otherwise the data is aptly described in the README.txt and features_info.txt files,
+Otherwise the data is aptly described in the README.txt and features_info.txt files supplied with the data,
 <br>
 refer to these files for further details.
 <br>